 Anycubic’s rubber feet are bolted to the bottom of the control box.

+At first glance, everything is almost the same.
 Both printers use two 8mm linear bearing shafts to move the axes.

-The only difference is that Anycubic has two LM8LUU long bearings.
+However, Anycubic has two LM8LUU long bearings.

-And on Wanhao one long bearing on top and one shorter LM8UU on the bottom.
+On Wanhao, there is one long bearing on top and one shorter LM8UU on the bottom.